-- Make sure the starter selector switch located in the engine compartment is set to the NORMAL position. - Apply the spring-loaded parking brake by pulling the parking brake control button all the way up; - Check that the battery master switch is set to the ON position. - Place transmission in neutral; - Turn ignition key to START position (refer to Controls and Instruments chapter), release the key after the engine starts.
+- Make sure the starter selector switch located in the engine compartment is set to the NORMAL position. - Apply the spring-loaded parking brake by pulling the parking brake control button all the way up; - Check that the battery master switch is set to the ON position. - Place transmission in neutral; - Turn ignition key to START position (refer to Controls and Instruments chapter), release the key after the engine starts. - Brake pedal must be applied when selecting Drive (D) otherwise the transmission will stay in neutral (N).

-Caution: Do not engage starter for more than 15 seconds at a time.
+Do not engage starter for more than 15 seconds at a time.
 If engine does not start within 15 seconds, release ignition key and let starter cool for one minute before attempting to restart.

-Caution: Do not press accelerator pedal before starting.
+Do not press accelerator pedal before starting.
 This could result in an electronic control unit fault and degrade the fuel system control.

-Caution: Special precautions are necessary with turbocharged engines to avoid possible turbine damage.
+Special precautions are necessary with turbocharged engines to avoid possible turbine damage.
 After starting, run the engine at normal idle for two minutes to allow lubricating oil to reach the turbocharger.
 Then run the engine at fast idle.
 Let oil pressure reach normal operating range before driving.

-Note: If engine does not start, return key to OFF position before attempting to restart.
+If engine does not start, return key to OFF position before attempting to restart.

-Note: If the accelerator pedal is depressed before starting, release and wait 30 seconds before attempting to restart.
+If the accelerator pedal is depressed before starting, release and wait 30 seconds before attempting to restart.